How To Build the Ultimate Gingerbread House

 Looking for a fun, holiday activity to keep the kids busy?
 Try your hand at building the ultimate gingerbread house this holiday season.
-Beatrix, Beatrix Market and Foodease Partner & Executive Pastry Chef Yasmin Gutierrez is the expert who is here to walk you through how to build the perfect gingerbread house.
-Read on to learn more!
+Beatrix and Beatrix Market Partner & Executive Pastry Chef Yasmin Gutierrez is the expert who is here to walk you through how to build the perfect gingerbread house.

 First, here’s what you need: